hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 * Inside the *VirtualBox VM* window select the *Graphical install* option.
 * Navigate through the language options (recommended: English - English (United States)).
 * Optionally define a hostname (e.g. debian-vm) and a domain name (e.g. debian-net).
-* Create a root user name and password (note the credentials!) as well as a user name (no root rights) and password.
+* Create a root user name and password (write down the credentials somewhere) as well as a user name (no root rights) and password.
 * Set up the clock.
 * Disk partitioning: Choose the *Guided - use entire disk* option.
 Click *Continue* (2 times).
 * Select the *All files in one partition (recommended for new users)* option.
 Click *Continue*.